offline-agency/laravel-fatture-in-cloud/README.md

 [![StyleCI](https://github.styleci.io/repos/167236902/shield)](https://styleci.io/repos/167236902)
 [![Total Downloads](https://img.shields.io/packagist/dt/offline-agency/laravel-fatture-in-cloud.svg?style=flat-square)](https://packagist.org/packages/offline-agency/laravel-fatture-in-cloud)

+🆕 This is the documentation for the API v1.
+You can find the package for the API v2 [here](https://docs.offlineagency.com/laravel-fatture-in-cloud/#laravel-fatture-in-cloud)

 This Laravel wrapper allows you to integrate a Laravel e-commerce platform with the invoicing program [Fatture in Cloud](https://fattureincloud.it) using Api.